maxklema/mie-opensource-action/README.md

           public_key: ${{ secrets.PUBLIC_KEY }}
 ```

 > **Note**: The conditional statement ensures that a container cannot be created <i>and</i> updated at the same time when creating a new branch, which can result in unexpected behavior.

-### Self-Hosted Runner

-As mentioned in [Prequisites](#prerequisites), this workflow must run on MIE's own self-hosted runner.
-Using a runner supplied by Github will not work (at least for now).

 ## Configurations

-At the very minimum, nine configuration settings are required to create any container.
+At the very minimum, eleven configuration settings are required to create any container.
 Some of these are supplied by Github.
 With all of these properties specified, you can create an empty container for a branch.

 ### Basic Properties